-- to ensure that the special educational needs of children are identified, assessed and provided for; - to make clear the expectations of all partners in the process; - to identify the roles and responsibilities of staff in providing for children's special educational needs; - to enable all children to have full access to all elements of the school curriculum; - to recognise that children with special needs are more vulnerable to abuse and exploitation.
+- to create an environment that meets the special educational needs of each child. - to ensure that the special educational needs of children are identified, assessed and provided for. - to make clear the expectations of all partners in the process. - to identify the roles and responsibilities of staff in providing for children's special educational needs. - to enable all children to have full access to all elements of the school curriculum. - to recognise that children with special needs are more vulnerable to abuse and exploitation.